 About reach and location targeting

-Unique reach metrics use statistical models based on observing anonymous user behaviour at the country level.
+Unique reach metrics use statistical models based on observing aggregated user behaviour at the country level.
 Because the models are calculated at the country level, in a small percentage of cases the metrics may appear inconsistent, particularly for campaigns that target small geographical areas, such as a single city or postcode.

 In other cases, a large volume of temporary visitors to a particular location may make unique reach appear inflated.
 We provide our best estimates of unique reach for these cases and we’re continuously working to improve our models to provide more precise location estimates.